gadingnst/swr-global-state/README.md

 ## If this library can cover `Redux`, how about asynchronous state management like `redux-saga`, `redux-thunk`, or `redux-promise`?
 [SWR](https://swr.vercel.app) can cover this. [see](https://github.com/vercel/swr/discussions/587).

 At this point, `swr-global-state` only handles synchronous global state in client-side.
 If you want to handle the asynchronous global state requested from the API, maybe you should use a library like [SWR](https://swr.vercel.app) or [TanStack Query](https://tanstack.com/query/v4) .
-But I recommend `SWR`, because this `swr-global-state` is built and depends on `SWR` helpers, so you don't need to install other libraries.
+But I recommend `SWR`, because this `swr-global-state` is built and depends on `SWR` helpers, and you don't need to install other libraries.

 So the conclusion is, if you use [SWR](https://www.npmjs.com/package/swr) + [swr-global-state](https://www.npmjs.com/package/swr-global-state), you basically don't need to use `Redux` or `Context API` anymore.